Familial inference: tests for hypotheses on a family of centres: Huber family

 Observe that the gradient of the solution path $\partial\mu(\lambda)/\partial\lambda$ is piecewise constant as a function of $\lambda$, implying that $\mu(\lambda)$ is piecewise linear.
 It follows that $\mu(\lambda)$ is also piecewise continuous with left and right limits.
 It can be verified that the left and right limits at any knot $\lambda^\star$ equal $\mu(\lambda^\star)$, and hence that $\mu(\lambda)$ is continuous.

 Since the solution path is piecewise linear, it is composed of a sequence of knots, i.e., certain values of $\lambda$ at which $|x_i-\mu(\lambda)|=\lambda$ for one or more sample points.
 These knots correspond to crossing events, where sample points transition between the square and absolute pieces of the Huber function.
-Lemma~\ref{lemma:crossing} characterizes a useful property in relation to these crossing events.
+Lemma~\ref{lemma:crossing} characterizes a useful property in relation to these crossing events. \begin{lemma} Suppose sample point $x_0$ satisfies $|x_0-\mu(\lambda^\star)|\geq\lambda^\star$ for some $\lambda^\star>0$.
+Then, for all $0<\lambda<\lambda^\star$, it holds $|x_0-\mu(\lambda)|\geq\lambda$. \end{lemma} Lemma~\ref{lemma:crossing} implies that, for a decreasing sequence of $\lambda$, once a sample point has crossed to the absolute piece of the Huber function, it remains there.
+This property guarantees the existence of at most $n$ knots along the solution path.
+The lemma is proven in Appendix~\ref{app:huber}.